Have you lost a pet, or found a lost pet?

 - Collar & tags animal might be wearing

-- Telephone Number where you can be reached
+- Telephone number where you can be reached

 Call Local Police and/or Animal Control Officers: Most people who see a stray dog or cat will report it to the local police.
 Some towns have their own holding facility for stray animals.
 New Hampshire law requires towns to hold all stray dogs and cats with identification for seven days.

 Spread the News Using Signs & Posters - Signs and posters are very effective tools for finding lost animals.
 Include a clear description of your pet and a color photo.
 Post signs at grocery stores, schools, community centers, veterinary offices, traffic intersections, local animal shelters and neighborhood businesses.
 Provide your police department with a copy, too.

 Search the Neighborhood - Walk or drive through your neighborhood several times each day.
 The best times to look for lost pets is in early morning and early evening.
 Ask letter carriers and delivery people to be on the lookout.
 Distribute your posters door-to-door.
 Ask neighbors to check garages or storage sheds where your pet might have become accidentally shut in.

 Expand the Search - Call animal shelters, police departments and veterinary hospitals in neighboring towns.
 It is not uncommon for animals to be found miles from where they were lost.

-- Place advertisements in newspapers and radio stations immediately.
+Social Media/Advertising – in addition to posting on TTE - use Facebook, Twitter, and other social media sites to get the word out.
+Place advertisements in newspapers and radio stations immediately.
 Don't forget to monitor the "Found" ads in the classified section of the local newspapers.

 Don't Give Up! - Even when you have little hope left, don't stop searching.
 Animals who have been lost for months have been reunited with their owners.
 Be persistent.
 Keep visiting your shelter and checking with area businesses where you have placed signs.

-PREVENTION IS THE BEST DEFENSE!
+If you haven’t lost a pet – remember - PREVENTION IS THE BEST DEFENSE!